nishanlama03/TECH4GOOD_Widgets/GeneratePhoto/README.md

 5. Click on text to generate photo link and description in the console.

-## Optional Features
+## Exercise
-Modify Keyword (Optional): If desired, modify the keyword variable within the Widget function to specify a default keyword for image searches.
+Modify Keyword : If desired, modify the keyword variable within the Widget function to specify a default keyword for image searches.